It seems like pretty much everything comes with fees these days — some we know about and some we don’t.

 A couple of examples are USAA and Charles Schwab.
 Plus, many of the credit unions that have large co-op networks offer free ATMs.
 Online banks and credit unions also refund some ATM charges per month

-Many supermarkets will give you up to $200 at the register, fee-free.
+Many supermarkets will give you up to $100 at the register, fee-free.
 (This is a great way for stores to reduce cash on hand.)
-Sam’s Club allows you to get up to $100 cash back when you check out.

 You’re typically charged a late fee any time you pay a bill after the due date.
 On top of that, making a late payment on a credit card, mortgage or other loan can also damage your credit score, as well as the health of your overall credit.